notgreatpro/Arahan_Kyle_coding_assignment14/kyle_arahan_final_site/README.md

-# Kyle Arahan - Component Library (Assignment 13)
+# Kyle Arahan - FInal Project Portfolio(Assignment 14)

-## 📘 Project Overview
+##  Project Overview

-This project is a **React + Storybook component library** built using **TypeScript**.
-It includes reusable and styled UI components such as:

-- Button
-- Label
-- Dropdown
-- RadioButton
-- Image
-- HeroImage
+This is my final portfolio website showcasing the coursework and projects I've completed throughout my program at RRC Polytechnic.
+The site is built with React, TypeScript, and deployed using Docker.

+The portfolio includes:

+- Basic Information - About me, contact details
+- My Projects - GreatPro's BookStore, Genshin Explorer, Component Library, and CI/CD Pipeline
+- Skills - Languages, frameworks, tools, and development practices
+- Resources - Learning materials and documentation
+- Developer Setup - VS Code configuration, terminal setup, and preferred fonts

 Storybook is used for **visual testing** and **component documentation**.
 The entire application is **containerized using Docker** and runs on **localhost:8018**.